GavinPalmer1984/expertise/domains/morality/README.md

 - **Assumption making**: Acting on assumptions about others' motives rather than seeking understanding
 - **Passive aggression**: Expressing displeasure indirectly rather than addressing issues constructively
 - **Overstimulation enabling**: Constantly entertaining children or providing stimulation rather than teaching them to find contentment in simplicity and develop self-control
+- **Mismanaging natural aggression**: Either suppressing aggressive impulses entirely (leading to explosions) or expressing them destructively rather than channeling them skillfully into protective, disciplined outlets with proper coaching and boundaries

 ### Individual Moral Tendencies and Balance
 - **Love neighbor as yourself principle**: Jesus' teaching reveals the need for balance - loving others and loving yourself appropriately